 A daycare injury is any harm caused to your son or daughter.
 It can be a physical injury such as a cut or broken bone.
-It can be a brain injury that is not always visible outside, but inside the skull, it is absolutely traumatic.
+It can be a brain injury that is not always visible outside, but only inside the skull which is absolutely traumatic.
 Sexual acts of abuse are also a form of a physical injury.
 A daycare injury can also be mental or emotional, such as psychological abuse.
-This has a permanent effect on your child and can lead to many other physical injuries later on in life.
+This has a permanent effect on your child and can lead to many other physical and emotional injuries later on in life.

 What Are Common Causes Of Daycare Injuries?

 In a daycare injury case, there are a few recurring themes as far as a cause of an injury.
 Let's start off with a well-known one.

 When a daycare facility does not have systems in place to properly monitor, inspect, fix or replace its equipment, it is only a matter of time when it will lead to a daycare injury for one of the children.
 Some examples mainly occur on the playgrounds with the slides and swings.
 These, as well as some others, are used with a lot of force and movement.
 Their is significant pressure put on them.

 If the legs were not properly installed or rust has developed, these seemingly fun toys become dangers to the kids playing on them.
 If your child was Injured at a Dallas Daycare Playground, please read the article linked.

 One aspect of daycare safety that gets forgotten is reinsuring the toys are matched with the age of the kids using them.
 We all know as parents that certain toys are okay for certain aged kids, while other toys may not be.
 Since a daycare facility is an extension of you, they must take into consideration the age of the child when deciding what toys to stock their facility with.

 As a parent, this is one area I suggest checking on when deciding on a daycare facility.
 Make your rounds initially and every so often to see what kids are playing with certain toys.